Skip to Content

 Ashcroft became a National Register Historic Site in the 1970s and you can now visit this beautifully preserved ghost town.
 In season, there are local guides from the Aspen Historical Society that can tell you more about the history of the town.
 Otherwise, you can learn more about it using the interpretive signage throughout the site.
 Brochures are available as well.

 Practical information: Ashcroft Ghost Town is officially open from mid-June to September.
 It’s just next to the road and there’s is car parking.
-During the day, you pay a small entrance fee (5$ when we visited).
+During the day, you pay a small entrance fee.
 I’m not sure if there is a fee outside the official hours as it seems to be possible to visit the site at any time.
 We were there on a summer afternoon just before closing time and we were free to walk around as long as we wanted.
 By the time we left, there was no staff on site anymore.
 Count about 45-60 minutes for a thorough visit.

 Ashcroft Ghost Town - best places to see near Aspen Colorado